ingeborgborhaug/sound-event-detection-aircrafts/README.md

 ```
 To implement the dataset in training, set the variable 'data_pairs_train' and 'data_pairs_test' as described in the 'Training' section of this README to the path of the converted ground truth files 'sound-event-detection-aircrafts/dataset/AeroSonicDB/gt_train.csv', and the path of the downloaded audio folder 'AeroSonicDB-YPAD0523/data/audio/raw/1'.

-### If use of other datasets follow these guidelines
+### By use of other datasets follow these guidelines

 #### GT-files
 The program expects the following format of ground truth files: